Lagrange-Labs/docs/docs/lpn/operators/prerequisites.md

 | large       | 90   | 180 |

 :::note
-Given the parallelism of the current proof system is not optimal yet (plonky2), it is possible to run 2 worker binaries in the same instance for the moment.
+Given the parallelism of the current proof system is not optimal yet (plonky2), it is possible to run 2 prover binaries in the same instance for the moment.
 :::

 ## Installation

 ### Prerequisites

-For ease of use, the worker binary is delivered via Docker and we provide docker-compose scripts to automate some common operations.
+For ease of use, the prover binary is delivered via Docker and we provide docker-compose scripts to automate some common operations.

 - Docker ([installation link](https://docs.docker.com/get-docker/))